 The Plan Area is located within the northeast portion of Westlock County.
 The Plan Area was developed by the Intermunicipal Planning Committee.
-It generally extends 800 metres (0.5 miles) from the boundaries of the Summer Village of Larkspur.
+The Plan Area includes the Summer Village of Larkspur and lands within Westlock County that generally extend 800 metres (0.5 miles) from the boundary of the Summer Village.

-The boundary of the Plan Area are identified on Map 8.1 - Plan Area Boundary.
+The boundary of the Plan Area is identified on Map 8.1 - Plan Area Boundary.